Alkali Sacaton

-Alkali Sacaton (Sporobolus airoides) is a native warm season grass used for erosion control, ranges, and habitat improvement.
-It is a tough perennial bunchgrass with a mature height ranging from 2 – 4 feet tall.
+Alkali Sacaton (Sporobolus airoides) is a native warm season grass It is a tough perennial bunchgrass with a mature height ranging from 2 – 4 feet tall.
 It is found in the western half of the United States and grows in both saline and nonsaline coarse, medium, and fine textured soils.
 It is tolerant of salinity and a broad range of pH.
 After establishment, alkali sacaton is tolerant of drought and water inundation.
 However, it is intolerant of shade and is found growing in open areas.
 This is a tough perennial.

 Alkali sacaton (Sporobolus airoides) grows on dry to moist sites with sand or gravelly soil.
 This species is often found growing on alkaline flats, prairies, and sandy plateaus.
 It is common along drainage in desert and semi-desert areas.
 It is an important forage species in the arid and semiarid regions of the Southwest United States.
 It is both salt and alkali tolerant and will grow in areas with a minimum of 12 inches of precipitation each year.